How long does an import take?

 This option allows you to import all tasks or just open tasks into ClickUp.
 Generally, we recommend importing all of your tasks - you can reference all past history and attachments in ClickUp.

 Most people do want to import attachments from Asana.
 If you're on the Free Forever plan and worried about going over your storage limit, then you might want to select 'no' to skip importing attachments.

 Unfortunately, Asana does not provide a way to calculate how much data is in your attachments, so you'll only know after the import has been completed.

 What happens if I have Asana tasks that belong to multiple projects?

-ClickUp will import the task into the first available ClickUp project.
-We are unable to associate tasks to multiple projects (or spaces) since in ClickUp - each space can have different settings (assignees, statuses, features).
+ClickUp will import the task into the first available ClickUp Folder.
+We are unable to associate tasks to multiple Folders (or Spaces) since in ClickUp, each Space can have different settings (assignees, statuses, features).